ADD CONDITION

 Geriatric Use

 When it comes to using this medication in older adults, there is no specific information available about dosage adjustments, safety concerns, or special precautions.
-This means that if you or a loved one is an older adult, it’s important to consult with a healthcare provider before starting the medication.
+This means that if you or a loved one is an older adult considering this medication, it’s important to consult with a healthcare provider.
 They can help determine the best approach based on individual health needs and any other medications being taken.
 Always prioritize open communication with your healthcare team to ensure safe and effective treatment.

 Renal Impairment

-Always consult your healthcare provider for personalized advice and to ensure that your treatment plan is safe and effective for your specific situation.
-They can help monitor your kidney health and make any necessary adjustments to your medications.
+Always consult your healthcare provider for personalized advice and to ensure that any medications you take are safe and appropriate for your kidney health.
+They can help you understand how your condition may affect your treatment plan.

 Hepatic Impairment